- Welcome to the Knowledge Base

 Please watch the below video, or read on, for how to set up and use the Word Add-in within Workbooks.

-- A template - this should be designed in MS Word
+- Word Template, which should be designed in MS Word

 - This could be a templated letter with one or two placeholders for names and addresses, or it could be an Invoice document with a Line Item table and with placeholders for the Payment Date, Payment Terms and other Invoice details.